ProgrammerByte/69420/README.md

 <br>

 ### 1.7 - The "Hello World!" program
-We can use string concatentation to create a "Hello World!" program as follows:
+We can use string concatenation to create a "Hello World!" program as follows:
 ```
 69420
 1337(~72 + ~101 + ~108 + ~108 + ~111 + ~32 + ~87 + ~111 + ~114 + ~108 + ~100 + ~33)